 This can provide an opportunity to build up a substantial amount of cash over time that can be used for any number of purposes that the policyholder sees fit.

-Because the indexed account is not an actual security or direct investment in the stock market, however, it is able to offer the policyholder the upside potential of the underlying equity market – yet without the downside market risk.
+Because the indexed account is not actual security or direct investment in the stock market, however, it is able to offer the policyholder the upside potential of the underlying equity market – yet without the downside market risk.

 This means that the policy holder’s account is allowed to grow, but at the same time is protected from the negative volatility of the market.
 Therefore, the account will never lose value due to negative performance during a given year.

-Additional Policy Options
+Additional Policy Options from Protective Life

 Because the indexed universal life insurance policy allows for maximum flexibility, these plans typically provide additional options that can be added to one’s policy.